DanielMoody/config_finder/README.md

 - Checks whether the current user has access
 - Lists them in one place

-By default, it only shows config routes you have access to, but unchecking the box on the form shows everything.
+By default, only configuration routes you can access are shown.
+Unchecking the option in settings will show all detected entries.

 Each module is shown with a status:

-- **Accessible** — you can click through
+- **Accessible** — the route exists and you can access it
-- **Access denied** — route exists but you lack permission
+- **Access denied** — the route exists but you do not have permission
-- **Missing route** — module declares config but the route does not exist
+- **Unresolved route** — the module declares a `configure` entry, but it does not resolve to a direct, accessible route

 ---